wiriestbobcat/bot/README.md

 - **solana_staking_bot** – stakes ETH via Lido.
 Credentials are loaded from environment variables.

 ## Setup
-1. Install Python. `pip` is recommended but the `run` script will try to bootstrap it automatically if it's missing.
+1. Install Python and `pip`.
+If `pip` is missing, the `run` script will attempt to bootstrap it automatically.
 2. Either install dependencies yourself or use the provided `run` launcher.
    - Manual install:
      ```bash